 Next, we give the concrete form of the two conditional probabilities as follows, the generation process of $Y$ is given by:

-where $N_d$ is a collection of training sample id which belongs to domain $d$.
-And the second equation holds as we further assume the dictionary vectors $\mathbf{v}_{i, d}$ are domain irrelevant, \textit{i.e.} $\mathbf{v}_{i, d} = \mathbf{v}_{i}$, which could be modeled by a single neural network across all domains.
+where $N_d$ is a collection of training sample indices which belongs to domain $d$.
+The second equation holds as we further assume the dictionary vectors $\mathbf{v}_{i, d}$ are domain-irrelevant, \textit{i.e.} $\mathbf{v}_{i, d} = \mathbf{v}_{i}$, which could be modeled by a single neural network across all domains.

 And the generation process of $D$ is given by: